Rangers spoil Clevinger’s return with 7-2 win over Indians

-Lynn (8-4) struck out nine without a walk and gave up one run over seven innings.
-The veteran right-hander, in his first season with Texas, has gone at least six innings in 10 consecutive starts, allowing three runs or fewer in the last eight.

-Santana hit a two-run homer after Willie Calhoun’s two-out walk in the fourth.
-Clevinger was done after consecutive two-out walks in the fifth, with both of those scoring to make it 5-1 when Elvis Andrus doubled on reliever Tyler Clippard’s second pitch.
+While Lynn allowed one run over seven innings, the Cleveland Indians finally got to see Mike Clevinger back on the mound, though their lanky right-hander gave them a bit of an early scare in his return from the injured list in a 7-2 loss Monday night.

+“One, it was nice seeing him out there.
+Two, he scared the heck out of us when he went down,” manager Terry Francona said.
+“It was nice to see him back competing.
+As he gets reps under his belt, he’ll build up, he’ll refine his pitches and he’ll be OK.”

-Clevinger (1-1) struck out seven and walked three in his first start since April 7.
+Clevinger (1-1) struck out seven and walked three, with all of those among five runs he allowed in his first start since April 7.
 He threw 12 scoreless innings with 22 strikeouts his first two starts before missing more than two months because of a muscle strain in his upper back.

-There was a concerning moment in the second inning when Clevinger was coming off the mound on a grounder.
-The right-hander appeared to immediately take pressure off his left leg and dropped to the ground after an initial awkward step.
-Clevinger stayed down momentarily while being checked on by manager Terry Francona and a trainer, then got up and threw a couple of warmup tosses.
+The concerning moment came in the second inning when coming off the mound on a grounder.
+Clevinger immediately took pressure off his left ankle and dropped to the ground after an initial awkward step.

+“It’s definitely scary, especially just coming off the DL, or IL.
+It was pretty sticky and then I kind of finished up across my body,” Clevinger said.
+“And then went to take off and my foot stayed into the ground.
+The X-rays came back good.”

+Lynn (8-4) struck out nine without a walk.
+The veteran right-hander has gone at least six innings in 10 consecutive starts, allowing three runs or fewer in the last eight.

 Francisco Lindor and Oscar Mercado hit solo homers for Cleveland.
 Lindor’s 12th homer , in the fifth, was the only run off Lynn.

-Santana singled in the sixth for his third consecutive multi-hit game.
-He then scored from second base on a wild pitch by Tyler Olson that hit the brick backstop and ricocheted toward the Rangers dugout on the first base side.
+Santana, the switch-hitting utility player, started in right field with Nomar Mazara out for the second game in a row with right hamstring tightness.
+He signed in the sixth for his third consecutive multi-hit game, then scored from second base on a wild pitch by Tyler Olson that ricocheted off the brick backstop toward the Rangers dugout.

+“He did it all today, everything was kind of on display,” Woodward said.
+“I can’t say enough about the kid.
+He’s so good for us in so many ways.”

 STADIUM STORMED